 Vaginal dryness is a topic that women are hesitant to discuss.
 But according to a study, almost one in two women over 45 suffers from vaginal dryness*.
 However, not only women in the menopause are affected.
 This problem can also occur in younger women.

 If you answer "Yes" to at least one of the following question, this can be a sign that you are suffering from vaginal dryness.

-Have you had the following symptoms in the vaginal area in the last 4 weeks?
+Have you experienced any of the following symptoms in the vaginal area in the last four weeks?

 - Dry sensation

 - Pain in the vaginal area